chrszlz/Apartment-Homebridge-Setup/README.md

 # (rPi + Homebridge) Media Center Home Automation
 ## The Gist
 Use an iOS device and the HomeKit API to control a Raspberry Pi acting as a home media center server-router.
 The rPi runs [Homebridge](https://github.com/nfarina/homebridge) which is a Node server that spoofs itself as a HomeKit device.
-Then define a custom configuration which suits my needs (5x1 HDMI switcher and projector On / Off power states).
-I found an HDMI switch that takes RS-232 serial input so that we can figure out and the projector expects an IR remote control so I can emulate that signal with an IR led connected to the rPi’s headphone jack.
+Then, define a custom configuration which suits my needs (5x1 HDMI switcher and projector on/off power states).
+I found an HDMI switch that has RS-232 Serial input and a projector that has an IR remote control which we can emulate with an IR led connected to the rPi’s headphone jack.

 ## Ingredients